Trump unloads on CNN journalist Jim Acosta: 'You are a rude, terrible person'

 When the president tried to go to another journalist, Acosta declined to give up the microphone and asked about possible indictments by special counsel Robert Mueller based on the ongoing investigation into Trump's presidential campaign.

-Trump told Acosta to "put down the mic" and a White House staffer attempted to take the mic from the CNN correspondent but he wouldn't give it up.
+Trump told Acosta to "put down the mic" and a White House staffer tried to take the microphone from the CNN correspondent but he wouldn't give it up.

-Acosta finally relinquished the mic and sat down, but Trump then began to verbally berate him from the podium.
+Acosta finally relinquished the mic and sat down, but Trump then began to verbally berate him from the lectern.

 "CNN should be ashamed of itself having you working for them," Trump said.
 "You are a rude, terrible person.
 You shouldn't be working for CNN."

-Note: CORRECTION (Nov.
-7, 2018, 3:14 p.m.
-ET): An earlier version of this article misspelled the first name of the U.K. prime minister.
-She is Theresa May, not Teresa.